 He provides his clients with services ranging from skilled representation in court to practical advice on how to comply with the law, improve business practices, or resolve a dispute quickly at a reasonable cost.

 For ten years, Mitch served as the Managing Partner of Novack and Macey and the Editor of Litigation Review, a legal periodical published by the firm.
 Mitch is the firm’s representative to the IAG International, an international association of attorneys and accountants.
 He recently was elected to a three-year-term on the IAG Management Committee, its board of directors, and he serves as the organization's Secretary.

 Mitch is an Adjunct Professor at DePaul University College of Law where he teaches Commercial Arbitration.
-He is a former Director of the Chicago Chapter of the Federal Bar Association, a member of the Civil Practice Committee (past Chair) of the Chicago Bar Association, and a member of the Litigation Section of the American Bar Association where he serves as Vice Chair of the ADR Committee.
+He is a former Director of the Chicago Chapter of the Federal Bar Association and a member of the Civil Practice Committee (past Chair) of the Chicago Bar Association.
+He is a member of the Litigation Section of the American Bar Association where he serves as Vice Chair of the ADR Committee.
 He is currently a member of the ABA's Book Publishing Board and the long-standing editor of ABA's ADR Website which was chosen as the ABA's Best Website of 2016.
 Mitch is a member of the American Bar Foundation.

 Mitch has been selected annually by his peers as an Illinois Super Lawyer for more than 10 years.
 He has been awarded Martindale-Hubbell’s AV® Preeminent Peer Review Rating, its highest rating for ethical standards and legal ability.
 Mitch also has been chosen by his peers as a Leading Lawyer in Commercial Litigation each year since 2004.
 He is also recognized by Super Lawyers Magazine as one of the top 100 Lawyers in Illinois for Commercial Litigation.